SwanNOBILI/robot-ai-simulation/setup.md

 --------------------

 ## 🧪 3.
-Python Controller Setup

-The controller file should be located at (the Robot behaviour is described in this file):
+Download the needed libraries

+You will need to install python libraries in your project environment:
 ```
-robots/e-puck/controllers/basic/basic.py
+.\venv\Scripts\activate
+pip install -r requirements.txt
 ```

 --------------------